Squamous Cell Carcinoma in Cats

 Cases of SCC at the nail beds are often offshoots of lung cancer.
 The connection between the toes and the lungs is known as the lung-digit syndrome.

-Main Symptoms
+Main symptoms

 Most squamous cell carcinomas in cats noticed at home are found on the skin or nail beds.
 The symptoms of early-stage SCC of the skin are small sores.
-Other signs of skin or nail bed SCC include:

 Oral SCC symptoms can sometimes be mistaken for dental disease or other diseases of the mouth.
-They include:

-Testing and Diagnosis
+Testing and diagnosis

 Cats with small, scabby bumps on their ear tips, nose, lips, or toes, as well as cats with lesions in their mouths, require immediate veterinary care.
-Diagnostic tools include:

 • Physical examination